-The Class A Warrants and the Class B Warrants offered in this offering will be issued in forms filed as exhibits to the registration statement of which this prospectus is a part.
-The Class A Warrants, but not the Class B Warrants, will be subject to a warrant agency agreement between us and the warrant agent, in a form filed as an exhibit to the registration statement of which this prospectus is a part.
-You should review a copy of the form of Class A Warrant, the form of Class B Warrant and the form of warrant agency agreement for a complete description of the terms and conditions applicable to the Class A Warrants and the Class B Warrants.
-The following is a brief summary of the Class A Warrants and the Class B Warrant and is subject in all respects to the provisions contained in the form of Class A Warrant, the form of Class B Warrant and the form of warrant agency agreement.
+The warrants offered in this offering will be issued in the form filed as an exhibit to the registration statement of which this prospectus is a part.
+You should review a copy of the form of warrant for a complete description of the terms and conditions applicable to the warrants.
+The following is a brief summary of the warrants and is subject in all respects to the provisions contained in the form of warrant.

-Each Class A Warrant represents the right to purchase one share of common stock at an exercise price of \$ per share (125% of the public offering price per share in this offering), subject to adjustment as described below.
-Each Class A Warrant may be exercised on or after the closing date of this offering through and including the close of business on the fifth anniversary of the date of issuance.
+Each warrant represents the right to purchase one share of common stock at an exercise price of \$ per share (125% of the public offering price per share in this offering), subject to adjustment as described below.
+Each warrant may be exercised on or after the closing date of this offering through and including the close of business on the fifth anniversary of the date of issuance.
+The warrants are non-transferable.